Charles Graves-Sawle

 Sir Charles Brune Graves-Sawle, 2nd Baronet (10 October 1816 – 20 April 1903) was a baronet and a member of the British House of Commons representing Bodmin.

-He was the son of Joseph Sawle Graves-Sawle who had been created Baronet Graves-Sawle of Penrice in 1836.
-Graves-Sawle was MP for Bodmin from 1852 to 1857.
+Graves-Sawle was the son of Joseph Sawle Graves-Sawle who had been created Baronet Graves-Sawle of Penrice in 1836.
+He was MP for Bodmin from 1852 to 1857.
 He inherited the baronetcy on the death of his father in 1865.
-Sawle was also a Justice of the Peace, Special Deputy Warden of the Stannaries and Honorary Lieutenant Colonel of the Royal Cornwall and Devon Miners' Militia.
+He was also a Justice of the Peace, Special Deputy Warden of the Stannaries and Honorary Lieutenant Colonel of the Royal Cornwall and Devon Miners' Militia.

 In 1846 Graves-Sawle married Rose Paynter (1818–1914), the friend and inspiration of the poet Walter Savage Landor.
 He wrote many poems dedicated to her.
-The Graves-Sawles lived in Penrice, near St Austell, Cornwall, and at 39 Eaton Place, St George Hanover Square, London.
-Their sons Francis (1849–1903), a captain in the Coldstream Guards, and Charles (1851–1932) who became a rear-admiral, both successively succeeded to the baronetcy.
+They lived in Penrice, near St Austell, Cornwall, and at 39 Eaton Place, St George Hanover Square, London.
+Their sons Francis (1849–1903), a colonel in the Coldstream Guards, and Charles (1851–1932) who became a rear-admiral, successively succeeded to the baronetcy.
 The couple had two daughters, Rose Dorothea (1847–1901) and Constance (1859–1942).